nTraum/rubycon/README.md

 # Rubycon

-A fully featured and convenient RCON CLI / console to manage your Source dedicated gameserver.
+A fully featured and convenient rcon CLI to manage your Source Dedicated Gameservers.
 This program is not stable.
-Use on your own risk.
+Use at your own risk.

 Features:
  * Autocompletion of commands